DiamondLightSource/cothread/docs/catools.rst

     `connect_timeout`
-        If a connection timeout is specified then the :func:`camonitor` will only wait for the specified interval before detecting disconnection.
-        Note that if connection timeout is detected no further events will occur on the monitor and it might as well be closed.
+        If a connection timeout is specified then the :func:`camonitor` will report a disconnection event after the specified interval if connection has not completed by this time.
+Note that this notification will be made even if notify_disconnect is False, and that if the PV subsequently connects it will update as normal.

 ..  function:: connect(pvs, cainfo=False, wait=True, timeout=5, throw=True)